Stockman-Jr/rabbithole-publishing/README.md

 ### Existing Features

 #### Navigation bar:
-Included on both pages, allows user to easily navigate between all sections on the 'Home' page and 'Apply' page.
+Included on all pages, allows user to easily navigate between all sections on the 'Home' page and 'Apply' page.
 All links also has a hover effect.

 ![Navigation Bar](assets/readme-images/navigation.png)